While your credit score is just a three-digit number, it can have a big impact on your life.

 Here’s a look at two of the top reasons why you should consider improving your credit score.

-Throughout 2022, the Federal Reserve raised interest rates.
+Over the past few years, the Federal Reserve has raised interest rates several times.
 As interest rates rose, the cost of borrowing money rose along with it.
 Some would-be borrowers were priced out of purchases due to higher interest rates.